 Protection From the Elements

-- Sweater (even if you're traveling to a hot destination, you'll probably want a sweater for air-conditioned spaces)
+- Sweater (even if you're traveling to a hot destination, you'll probably want at least a light sweater for air-conditioned spaces)

 - Light windbreaker or jacket

 - Rain gear if traveling during rainy season

 If traveling by air you may take three-ounce bottles of liquids and gels in your carry-on, the rest should go in your checked luggage.